Approved by Stakeholders on September 29, 2022

 Understanding Qualification versus Preparedness

-There is an important difference between two concepts that should be understood prior to reading the 3-Tiered Preparedness System documentation; when discussing ICS qualified personnel and incident management teams, the concepts of Qualifications and Preparedness are separate and independent of each other.
+There is an important difference between two concepts that should be understood prior to reading the 3-Tiered Team Preparedness System documentation; when discussing ICS qualified personnel and incident management teams, the concepts of Qualifications and Preparedness are separate and independent of each other.

 Qualification